SATHISHB04/Experiment-1/README.md

 ![Screenshot (2)](https://github.com/user-attachments/assets/283064b4-3915-46d7-bb09-46c0884eefe7)

 ## Result
+To demonstrating the do...while loop is completed successfully.
+The program executes the loop body at least once before evaluating the condition.

 ## b) Aim
 To demonstrate the working of the while...do loop, where the loop will execute the body of the loop as long as the condition is true.